Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Numerical Illustrations

-Considering a ratchet, in isolation, does not yield positive fees more often.
-Indeed, without a cash fund, it simply increases the fair fees due to the non-decreasing guaranteed benefit base, but still yields no fees for $\theta>2.5\%$.
+Considering a ratchet, in isolation, does not generally yield positive fees more often.
+Indeed, without a cash fund, it increases the fair fees due to the non-decreasing guaranteed benefit base, but still yields no fees for $\theta > 20\%$ in the partial taxation case and for $\theta > 2.5\%$ when fully liable for taxation.
 Jointly considering a cash fund and a ratchet, however, yields positive fair fees for all studied $\theta$.
 This is primarily due to allowing a cash fund, but the effect is greater if both product features are combined.
 Indeed, even if the presence of the cash fund optimally leads to policyholders doing cash fund injections and appreciate at $\eta$, the injections will increase over time since the guarantee level $g(t_k)$ increases with the guarantee base.
 This highlights a key finding: when taxes are considered, the cash fund and ratchet feature become essential for product feasibility.